 Cool Things - Steiff Pull Toy

-Both the German woman who designed this toy and the Kansas boy who played with it were invalids.
+Both the German woman who designed this toy and the Kansas boy who played with it lived with disabilities.

 Margarete Steiff, founder of the famous German company bearing her name, was confined to a wheelchair at a young age.
-Herbert Huff, the boy who received this Steiff donkey as a gift, was a shut-in from infancy.
+Herbert Huff, the boy who received this Steiff donkey as a gift, suffered poor health from birth.
 It is an example of how toys can bring joy to all sorts of people.

 The Steiff Company, still in business today, was started by Margarete Steiff.
 Polio paralyzed Margarete's lower body while she was quite young, but it did not affect her desire to lead an independent life.
 In the late 1870s she established a successful felt-making business and sewing workshop.
 Just a few years later, Margarete made a handful of felt pincushions in the shape of an elephant.
 Observing that her nephews liked playing with the elephants as toys, Margarete made more and carried them in her workshop.
 As the popularity of Steiff creations grew, other animals were added to the line.
 By the early 1890s illustrated catalogs were offering a variety of felt animals--including donkeys.